KirilMadzharov/Programming-Fundamentals-with-Python---May-2023/README.md

 10. Regular Expressions
 11. Regular Final Exam

+Within the folders, you will find detailed documentation and breakdown of the content I've studied each week.
+Each week's folder presents the topics I covered, the depth of study undertaken, comprehensive details about the challenges addressed, and insights from my course progression.

 You will also find the official certification issued by Software University.
 The authenticity of this document can be confirmed using the QR code located at the bottom of the certificate.

 **More about Programming Fundamentals:**